Admissions Process and Application: Adult Psychoanalytic Training Program

 All Applicants:

-The application packet includes: a completed application, verified academic transcripts, proof of insurance coverage and licensures, an autobiography, a case write-up, and 2-3 letters of reference.
-To request an application please click here.
+The completed application packet includes the application, verified academic transcripts, proof of insurance coverage and licensures, an autobiography, a case write-up, and two to three letters of reference.
+The Admissions Committee will begin to review your packet if you are just waiting for your transcripts and a second letter of reference.

 Once an application is received, applications are reviewed by the Admissions Committee to determine if the applicant is eligible to advance to the next phase of admissions.
 If the first review is successful, members of our faculty conduct three interviews with each applicant, two personal interviews and one clinical interview.
-The Admissions Committee then meets and votes on their recommendation to the Education Committee, chaired by the Dean.
+The Admissions Committee then meets and votes on their recommendation that then goes to the Education Committee, chaired by the Dean.

 Please note that once admitted, Clinical Associates must agree to become a member of the American Psychoanalytic Association.
 (APsA).